brendobrendo/monkey_kingdom/model_prompt.md

 ## 🧠 Approach to Designing Actor Hidden Layers

 ### 1. Think in Modules (Optional)
-Given the complexity of your input, you might consider **modularizing** the network upfront:
+Given the complexity of the input, consider **modularizing** the network upfront:

 - **Physical state subnetwork**
 - **Self-beliefs subnetwork**